-Craven Cottage is located in the west of London, approximately 5 miles from the houses of Parliament and Westminster Abbey.
-It is attractively situated in the Hammersmith and Fulham area, along the banks of the river Thames and next to Bishops Park.
+Craven Cottage is located in the Hammersmith and Fulham borough in the west of London, about 5 miles from the Houses of Parliament and Westminster Abbey.
+It sits on top of the banks of the river Thames and is bordered by Bishops Park.

 Address: Stevenage Road, London, SW6 6HH

-Tours cost £10.50.
-Bookings can be made online.
-For more information call +44 (0) 843 208 1234 or email email@example.com.
-Walk-ups are possible if there is availability, but it is advised to book the tour in advance.
+Bookings can be made online, or by phone +44 (0) 843 208 1234.
+Walk-ups are allowed, but subject to availability, and it is therefore advised to book in advance.

 Fulhamfc.com – Official website of Fulham FC.